pwm/s-flow/readme.md

 $trafficLight->change('Red'); // Red, but what happened to Yellow?
 ```

-Nothing says that we can't transition from one state to any other (from the set of allowed states), hence we can easily create the above situation, causing chaos on the road.
+Nothing says that we can't transition from one state to any other from the set of allowed states, hence we can easily create the above situation where from `Green` we switch straight to `Red`, causing chaos on the road.

 Let's go ahead and fix it using S-Flow: